SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/diff.md

 field contain numeric data; any non-numerical values are removed from the search results.

-Diff doesn't sort data but instead operates on rows in the order that they appear in the input stream, subtracting the number in a field from the number in the same field in the previous line.
+Diff does not sort data but instead operates on rows in the order that they appear in the input stream, subtracting the number in a field from the number in the same field in the previous line.